Face Liposuction Surgery

 Your treatment begins with a consultation with your selected surgeon at The McIndoe Centre.
 This is where you will be able to ask any questions surrounding your face liposuction procedure and learn more about the treatment process.
 Your surgeon will make markings on your face to help guide the surgery and also give you an indication of where the fat will be removed from and how you can expect your face to look post-surgery.

 Small incisions are made around the face and a probing device (known as a cannula) is used to break up fat deposits in your face.
 A vacuum is used in conjunction with the cannula to remove the fat from your face.
 Your incisions are then sewn up and left to heal.
+If loose skin is present, it’s likely you will need to combine your face liposuction procedure with a mini facelift, but this can be discussed during your consultation.

 How Long does Face Liposuction Take?